vspaceone/SpaceAPI-Server/README.md

 *  Support for HTTPS (use with reverse proxies for now)

 ## Running
-For now no docker registry is provided, so the container needs to be built first.

-* `docker build -t sapi .`
 * Create a config and an override file in /srv/sapi like in this example (with your values)

 config.json